PhilT/symspell/README.md

 Original source with inline comments and README is here: https://github.com/wolfgarbe/symspell.

-I've changed very little from the original source (apart from removing the commandline interface) but please note it has no test coverage at this time.
+I've changed very little from the original source (apart from removing the commandline interface) but please note it has only some very basic end to end tests at this time.

 ## Usage